kleithegreat/second-brain/tamu/3S24/CSCE_314/homework/hw6/hw6skeleton/README.txt

 ===================

 === Problem 2
-To compile and run the code, navigate to the hw6skeleton directory and run the following commands:
+To compile and run the code, run the following commands:
 ```
 javac *.java
 java Main